 HSU faculty, students, staff, and patrons with community borrower cards may check out videos/DVDs.
-Students may check out up to 3 titles for 3 days.
-There is a $1/day overdue fine per title.
+Students may check out titles for up to 16 weeks.

 Videos and DVDs are arranged by call number on open shelves in the Media Resources Area, located on the 2nd floor of the Library.
-Viewing equipment is also in the Media Resources Area and in Library rooms 114/208/311/312/314 (Group Viewing Rooms).
+Viewing equipment is also in the Media Resources Area.
 Persons using the Media Resources Area or conference rooms with viewing equipment may be asked to show a currently valid HSU ID card.
-The Media Resources Area has 23 stations containing a variety of video and audio equipment to review non-print materials.
+The Media Resources Area has stations containing a variety of video and audio equipment to review non-print materials.

-To show videos in class, students need to pick up a faculty authorization card before checking out any equipment from Media Distribution.
+To show videos in class, students need to pick up a faculty authorization card before borrowing any equipment from Technology Equipment Checkout (TEC).

 Call numbers for videos and DVDs begin with VIDEO (eg. Video1045).
 Find video call numbers in the HSU Library Catalog.
 Tips for searching are below.
 If you need more help with finding videos, please ask a librarian.

 To Search for foreign language feature films in video format:

 To see an entry for a video/DVD when you have the call number:

 The library's audio recordings collection includes over 8,000 CDs (compact discs).
 Only CDs are being added to the collection.
 There are no LP (vinyl) or tape recordings in the collection.
 The collection focuses on classical, jazz, folk, and rock music.

 In addition, the Naxos Music Library provides streaming access to thousands of recordings.
 HSU faculty, staff, and current students may use this resource on campus or remotely.
 The general public has access from the library only.